kmohrf/mirror-mirror/README.md

 `repository` directory.

-If you want to override any of the application settings have a look at the `src/config.js` file to see which options are available.
+If you want to override any of the application settings have a look at the `defaultConfig` constant you’ll find in the `src/config.js` file to see which options are available.
 A basic configuration file would look like this:

 ```js
 // config.js